TheMisir/golox/README.md

 The [lox language](https://craftinginterpreters.com/the-lox-language.html) interpreter written in Golang.

-## Additions
+## Improvements

-This branch adds a few features to the original Lox design.
+This branch adds a few "unoriginal" features to the original Lox implementation.

 #### 1. Functions are now considered as statement